DANCE RESIDENCY 2023 | TAKING FLIGHT

 Public creative engagement – an opportunity to meet, dance, talk, and discover

-In December (phase 2), all three artists including Justine Cooper, will be primarily studio based to continue choreographic and musical experimentation.
+In December (phase 2), all three artists will be primarily studio based to continue choreographic and musical experimentation.
 The collective will also be spending time connecting with the community network they built up in phase 1.
-It is anticipated that this phase of the research will lead to the outline of a contemporary dance theatre performance work for production development and performance in 2023.

 Philippa Donnellan is a choreographer based in Dublin.
 Originally from the UK, she is passionate about making dance theatre by engaging with people of all experiences and exploring themes that respond to the time and place in which we live.
-Most recently, as Curator of DL.BRIDGE, Dance Limerick’s public engagement programme, she has led a range of initiatives including an intergenerational project WOMEN & WORK, THE CONTRACT detailing the rigors of women’s experience of work, which was performed in Limerick Chamber offices for Culture Night 2021.
-Awarded a bursary by Kildare Arts Service in 2020 and a further award in 2022, she has begun an extended dance project concerning the changing nature of rural life and work with communities in Kildare and beyond.
+Most recently, she collaborated with dancer Ailish Claffey on creation and performance of DANCE BUALADH BOS for older age audiences, supported by Kildare Arts Service & Creative Ireland.
+As Curator of DL.BRIDGE/Dance Limerick, she has led THE ROAD WE LIVE ON an intergenerational community project with a St John’s Brass & Reed band, and WOMEN & WORK, THE CONTRACT detailing women’s experience of work and performed in Limerick Chambers for Culture Night 2021.
+Between 2006 – 2020, Philippa was Director of CoisCéim BROADREACH with whom she led a range of projects in partnership with different institutions, organisations and communities.

 Arts for Health is based in West Cork and provides a managed and integrated arts programme for older people in healthcare settings.